deeplus2021/betswirl-contracts/docs/Bank.md

 function deposit(address token, uint256 amount) external payable
 ```

 Deposit funds in the bank to allow gamers to win more.
-It is also setting the new balance reference, used to manage the bank overflow.
 ERC20 token allowance should be given prior to deposit.